Visiting the Temples of Angkor

 First stop is the place I’ve been waiting to visit for 25 years: Angkor Wat.
 Not exactly wise to visit at 12am, but I couldn’t wait and I was surprised that it wasn’t more crowded.
 Yes, it was busy, but not like the Eiffel Tower in Paris or the Royal Palace in Bangkok at noon.
 Forget what it looks like in a magazine or a documentary, the real thing is much more impressive.
 It exceeded my expectations and we hadn’t even entered the complex yet.
 When we did I was mesmerized; the details were amazing.
 Unbelievable that people made this all these years ago without all the tools we have today.
 We easily spent 2,5 hours in the complex and loved every minute of it!
 It’s also an amazing place for kids to visit.
 Our son was 10 at the time and you’re allowed to climb onto everything.
 So it really made him feel like he was Indiana Jones.

 When we left this complex we biked to another big one, named Angkor Thom, to check out the famous Bayon with numerous smiling stone faces everywhere you look.
 It’s a somewhat bizarre place with a mystical vibe.
-Because it was peak season (we were there in December) this place was also very crowded, but when we were done exploring around 5pm most of the people had already left to see the sunset at Angkor Wat.
+Because December is peak season this place was also very crowded.
+But when we were done exploring around 5pm most of the people had already left to see the sunset at Angkor Wat.
 So, my advice is to go to Bayon around 4.30pm and stay for an hour, then you will have to place practically to yourselves.

 Just like us.
 We had a flight to catch that same night.
 But we will definitely come back someday.
 The temples of Angkor are one of the highlights of my travels and even now, 4 years later, I still remember every second of it.